 What I fear most is power with impunity.
 I fear abuse of power, and the power to abuse.Isabel Allende

 Sexual harassment is not just about sex.
 It is really more about power and control.
-Although sexual harassment does also happen to men, more often it happens to women.
-Reportedly 1 out of 3 women experience sexual harassment in the workplace and seventy-five percent of those women who file a complaint of sexual harassment experience some type of retaliation.
+Although sexual harassment and sexual assault does also happen to men, more often it happens to women.
+Reportedly 1 out of 3 women experience sexual harassment or sexual assault in the workplace and seventy-five percent of those women who file a complaint of sexual harassment experience some type of retaliation.

 It is no wonder then, that sexual harassment is sorely underreported and all pervasive.
 If it wasn’t awful enough to experience the fear, violation and trauma from the sexual harassment itself, then to be retaliated against by the perpetrator and others is just unfathomable.